3DCP-TUe/3DCP.data/README.md

 Both `main` and `next-release` are always fully functional, with `main` always reflecting the latest released version.

+> **Note:** After each release, this repository is automatically mirrored to Zenodo.
+However, you need to manually update the funding fields and fill in the project licenses fields (CC-BY-SA and GPL v3.0).
+These cannot be defined in the `.zenodo.json` file and transferred automatically.

 ## Version numbering

 This project uses the following versioning scheme: